Tax Collection

 4. That is it.
 Cavuno picks up the change and starts adding tax to your checkouts

-In Cavuno you can confirm the state on the Board settings then Payments tab.
+In Cavuno you can confirm the state on the Settings then Payments tab.
 The Tax collection row shows Active once your account reports tax-active, or Set up with a link to Stripe if it is not yet active.

 What buyers see at checkout